 Buoyancy and Fit

 The major brands produce a range of suits designed to fit the majority of body shapes and sizes.
 These offer the best general fit and most people will not need worry too much as the suits are designed to flex and it should be a pretty straight forward job finding your best fit.
 If you have measured yourself and still are unsure, then you would be advised to visit your local triathlon retailer or see if there are any wetsuit tester days at open water venues near you.
-These will usually be from March/April onwards as the weather (and the water!), warms up.

 The next important reason to wear a wetsuit is buoyancy.
 This will be a major help to newer or weaker swimmers allowing you peace of mind so you will not sink and probably swim faster too!
 The neoprene material used to make the suits will really help support you in the water and beginner suits will often have thicker panels of more buoyant material, to compensate for lower body positions of less efficient swimmers.

 The major brands will supply you with a race-legal wetsuit, so there is not much to concern yourself on that front.
 The main choice will be between sleeveless or full body cuts.
 In the UK the vast majority of swimmers will go for full body cut.
 This has several advantages, being warmer and offering additional buoyancy.
 If you are swimming in warmer climates, perhaps consider a sleeveless suit but check out the typical temperatures in case it is too warm and no suit is required!
-Go for full body cut for the UK and you will be safe in the majority of conditions.

 - Full body cut – Full arm and leg coverage for maximum buoyancy